-New project management articles published on the web during the week of December 2 – 8.
-We read all of this stuff so you don’t have to!
+New project management articles published on the web during the week of February 16 – 22.
+We give you a high-level view so you can read what interests you.
 Recommended:

 PM Best Practices